 Once your radiologist has analyzed and interpreted your images, they will report their findings back to your doctor.
 Your doctor will report back to you to discuss any important findings and provide next steps.

-You can get an MRI or MRA at a Banner Health hospital, clinic or at many of our convenient Banner Imaging locations.
+You can get an MRI or MRA scan at a Banner Health hospital, clinic or at many of our convenient Banner Imaging locations.

 Banner’s certified imaging staff is always ready to help.
 Let us know if you have questions during any stage of your MRI or MRA.